Cimahi: History

 The name Cimahi was taken from the Cimahi river that flows through the city.
 The word originated from the Sundanese language and literally means "enough water".
 Residents of Cimahi get their water supply from the river.

 Cimahi's prominence increased in 1811, when Governor-General Herman Willem Daendels constructed the Great Post Road.
 A checkpoint, known as Loji, was built in Cimahi Square.
 Between 1874 and 1893, the Cimahi rail station and a railroad connecting Bandung and Cianjur was built.
 The building of military training centers and other military buildings was started in 1886.
 Cimahi was granted district status in 1935.
 In 1975, Cimahi became the first administrative city in West Java and the third in Indonesia.
 Cimahi was then granted full city status in 2001.

 Administrative districts

-The city of Cimahi is divided into three administrative districts (Indonesian: kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
+The city of Cimahi is divided into three administrative districts (Indonesian: kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
 An elected mayor leads the city administration.
-The table also includes the location of the district administration, the number of administrative villages (urban kelurahan) in each district and its post codes.
+The table also includes the locations of the district administrations, the number of administrative villages (all classed as urban kelurahan) in each district, together with their names and post codes.